designstem/projects/colorblindness/index.md

 ---

 | 1 2
+| 3 3

-### Did you guess right?
+## Did you guess right?

-How did you choose the tomato?
+### How did you choose the tomato?

 If you picked the right tomatoes, congratulations!

-**For color deficient people choosing the wrong tomatoes can have serious consequences for their health,** since unripe tomatoes are poisonous and can cause nausea and vomiting.
+**For color deficient people choosing the wrong tomatoes can have serious consequences for their health**, since unripe tomatoes are poisonous and can cause nausea and vomiting.

 ***Think of further everyday situations*** where it is needed to be able to tell the right colors.